levouh/systemd/README.md

 but again, no success there.

-## Comparing to a "successful" Xorg boot
+## Comparing to a successful Xorg boot

 Here I say "successful" as this is not what I'm trying to do, but as you'd expect, it works.
 I mentioned before that for the successful method, I simply do: